koderunnersml/website/content/blog/2019-genetic-algorithm-part-4-cartpole-v0.md

   - GeneticAlgorithm
 author: KoderunnersML
 authorImage: uploads/koderunners.jpg
+image: /uploads/g4.jpeg
 comments: true
 share: true
 type: post
 ---
-<https://www.linkedin.com/in/satvik-tiwari-1a2955155/>So far, we have learned the [basics](https://koderunners.ml/blog/2018-introduction-to-genetic-algorithm-part-2-implementation/) of Genetic Algorithm(GA) and solved a [classical problem using GA](https://koderunners.ml/blog/2019-genetic-algorithm-part-3-knapsack-problem/).
+So far, we have learned the [basics](https://koderunners.ml/blog/2018-introduction-to-genetic-algorithm-part-2-implementation/) of Genetic Algorithm(GA) and solved a [classical problem using GA](https://koderunners.ml/blog/2019-genetic-algorithm-part-3-knapsack-problem/).
 GA can be applied to a variety of [real world problems](https://www.brainz.org/15-real-world-applications-genetic-algorithms/).

 So, today we will use Open AI Gym environment to simulate a simple game known as CartPole-v0 and then we will use GA to automate the playing of the game.
 Sounds fun.....